mtho-ngoza/mzansigig/DEPLOYMENT.md

-# GigSA Deployment Guide
+# MzansiGig Deployment Guide

-This document provides step-by-step instructions for deploying GigSA to Vercel.
+This document provides step-by-step instructions for deploying MzansiGig to Vercel.

 ## Prerequisites